Some say breakfast is the most important meal of the day. Make sure it is a good one by trying some of these recipes.

-Chazuke, meaning tea over rice, is comfort food in Japan.
-Here we swap out the white rice for tasty mixed rice and stir through savoury miso cured salmon.
+Chazuke, meaning tea over rice, is a comfort food in Japan.
+Here we swap out the white rice for tasty mixed rice and stir through savoury miso cured salmon, a sake chazuke.

-The crisp golden surface encases a slightly chewy and intensely flavored center.
-The banana, walnuts, cacao nibs, and sourdough starter contribute their unique strengths to shape these awesome sweet waffles.
+The crisp golden surface encases a slightly chewy and intensely flavoured centre.
+The banana, walnuts, cacao nibs, and sourdough starter contribute their unique strengths to shape these awesome sweet sourdough waffles.

 This fermented fish consommé gets its intense flavour from a rich bone broth and a liquor made from boiling fermented fish.
 Inspired by Vietnamese bun mam, the clear broth packs a flavour punch that is sure to create some photo-worthy facial expressions.

 Crispy potato waffles are a delight any time, but add the complexity of black sausage and a dab of crème fraîche to this potato waffle recipe, and you have something worthy of savoring together with a good wine.

 Trying to sum up this simple dish in words is difficult, and actually seems pointless.
-This onsen tamago is simply a flavour explosion, so difficult to describe, and yet so easy to create at home.
+Onsen tamago simply has to be experienced.
+It’s so difficult to describe this slow poached egg, and yet so easy to create at home.

 Vietnamese Banh Mi has become almost as famous around the world as Pho (Phở).
 But there are many different versions of Bánh Mì in Vietnam.
 Crispy pork belly banh mi, or banh mi heo quay, is one of my favorites.
 The key ingredients here are the crispy roast pork belly and the hoisin based sauce.